Adasumizox/htb-tui/README.md

 *   **Spawning:** Spawn machines directly from the TUI (if you have the necessary HTB subscription).
 *   **Interactive:** Navigate the list using arrow keys, and use keyboard shortcuts for filtering, sorting and spawning.
 *   **Real-time Status:** Shows whether a machine is active or inactive.
 *   **User/Root Owns Indicators:** Displays ✓ or empty space whether the user owns user/root flag.
+*   **Active Machine Details and Flag Submission Pane:** When a machine is active and not owned, a pane appears displaying:
+    *   Active machine's name
+    *   Active machine's IP address
+    *   Input Fields for submitting the user flag
+    *   Input Fields for submitting the root flag

 ## Prerequisites